nerves-project/nerves_system_br/README.md

     # If your system is 64-bit, also run this
 	sudo apt-get install libc6:i386 libstdc++6:i386 zlib1g:i386 gcc-multilib

-From there, change to the nerves-sdk directory and run:
+From there, you will need to choose an initial configuration for the SDK.
+Change to the nerves-sdk directory and run `make help` for an up-to-date list of options.
+Then run the following:

+    make <platform>_defconfig
     make

 The first time build takes a while since it has to download and build lot of code.
-For the most part, you will not need to rebuild the SDK unless you require a library or other application that cannot be pulled in by `rebar`.
+For the most part, you will not need to rebuild the SDK unless you require a library or other application that cannot be pulled in by `rebar` or `erlang.mk`.

 ## Using the SDK